 Being a PK (aka “pastor’s kid”) is a lot more difficult than one would think.
 I was forced to grow up in the church under a constant spotlight.
 Everyone in the congregation knew my name and probably knew just as much about my personal life as my parents.
 Now I know a lot of kids in the PK community who thrived off this attention, but I certainly was not one of them.
 For those of you who regularly read my blog or see my YouTube videos, you are probably well-aware that I am literally the definition of a black-and-white thinking perfectionist.
 As you can imagine, the mix of perfectionism and limelight was something very toxic for me.
 I felt like not only had to meet the strict standards of my parents, but also the standards of every single member of the congregation.
 And so, I did all that was expected of me.
 I worked hard in my academics, played an active role in church activities, and regurgitated biblical stories in Sunday School like nobody’s business.
 I also obsessed on something more dangerous – my weight.

-My unhealthy fixation on pounds and ounces was the direct cause of the church.
+My unhealthy fixation on pounds wasn’t directly caused by the church, but it certainly played a big role in exacerbating my disorder eating behaviors.
 Congregation members constantly commented about my appearance, even at a young age.
-I definitely could count on the older women of the church to tell me if I was filling out or thinning out, and though this didn’t effect me immediately, the comments began to accumulate in my heart.
-By the age of eight, my heart and had become saturated with those incredibly insensitive remarks and when my Dad told me we had to move to a different church, my heart broke and all those comments that I had held on to over the years spilled out, poisoning my mind, body, and soul.
+I definitely could count on the older women of the church to tell me if I was filling up or thinning out, and though this didn’t effect me immediately, the comments began to accumulate in my heart.
+By the age of eight, my heart and had become saturated with these incredibly insensitive remarks and when my Dad told me we had to move to a different church, my heart broke and all those comments that I had held on to over the years spilled out, poisoning my mind, body, and soul.

 I don’t think you need me to tell you how that story ends.